-In 1987 the Houghton Library observed the 150th anniversary of the death of Aleksandr Pushkin with an exhibition of materials drawn from the extraordinary Russian literature collection assembled by Bayard Kilgour.
+In 1987 the Houghton Library observed the 150th anniversary of Pushkin’s death with an exhibition of materials from the extraordinary Russian literature collection assembled by Bayard Kilgour.
 From this trove, curator Malmstad chose books, letters, and manuscripts that illuminated Pushkin’s life, career, and the world of his influences and rivals.

 As librarian and curator at Brown and later at Harvard, Winship championed the role of rare books in American higher education.
 As a connoisseur and printer, he promulgated enthusiasm for fine printing among collectors and readers in the early 20th century.
 This volume collects three talks given in 1997 at a symposium held in Winship’s memory.

 A catalog of an exhibition at Houghton Library in 1986 of Danish items, ranging from 1514 to 1942, from Houghton’s collection, as well as items on loan from David P. Wheatland, Janet Jurist, and the Boston Public Library.

 Produced in honor of the Keeper of Printed Books at Houghton Library on his 65th birthday, this book includes a tribute by William H. Bond and essays by Paul Raabe, Philip Hofer, Eckehard Simon, Rodney G. Dennis, Karl S. Guthke, Eugene Weber, Ruth Mortimer, Eleanor M. Garvey, Anne Anninger, Hugh Amory, John Lancaster, Roger E. Stoddard, and more.